Home

 If you're a musician who'd be interested in performing at Plug n Play Perth, drop us a line.
 It's unpaid, cramped and the audience is pretty small, but you might enjoy seeing what the VJ's come up with, or perhaps you'd like to do an AV set of your own?
 Yay!

 The first Plug n Play Perth was held at Bluprint Nightclub on 3rd September 2005, but the venue just wasn't suitable.
-We commenced holding Plug n Play at the very luxurious Luxe Bar in August 2006.
+We ran Plug n Play at the very luxurious Luxe Bar from 2006-2007.

 It's at a licenced venue, over 18's only sorry.
 If you're under 18 and are interested in learning to VJ, drop us an email and perhaps we can organise something with PropelArts.